ToxicFrog/ss2map/README.md

 # ss2map -- tools for System Shock 2 map inspection

 This repo contains some small tools for examining System Shock 2 maps.
-(It also works on Thief 1/2 maps, but that is not the main focus and some things may not work as well.)
+(It also works on Thief 1/2 maps, but that is not the main focus and some things do not work as well.)

 Currently it contains three tools: